What to expect from an advisor.

 - Review your situation and financial plan periodically and suggest changes in your program when needed.

-Before contacting potential advisors its a good idea to know in advance what your really expecting from an advisor.
+Before contacting potential advisors its a good idea to know in advance what you are expecting from an advisor.
 Make a list of expectations to go along with you financial goals.
 An advisor may not be able to help you if they don't know what you want.
 Its your own responsibility to make sure that you've provided an advisor with the information they need to advise you appropriately.
 When asked what they most want from a financial advisor, 83% of consumers listed education first, according to a survey of 4,000 households by Dalbar Inc. 80% said Minimize taxes, 70% said highest returns, 68% said protect from loss, 68% said prevent mistakes, 64% said written plan, 63% said help define goals, 58% said change investments.
-(Source: LA Times October 13, 1996 - $1.50 to access from the web by search.)
+(Source: LA Times October 13, 1996)

 There are many types of advisors.
 Banks, Stock Brokers, Money Managers/Registered Investment Advisors (RIA), and Financial Planners are all potential advisers for your investments.
-See Now Everyone Has Plans For Your Money from Business Week (9/2/96).
+See Investment Advisers: What You Need to Know Before Choosing One from the SEC and Now Everyone Has Plans For Your Money from Business Week (9/2/96).

 The following is a collection of questions you may want to use in evaluating advisors and their organizations.
 You can choose any that you feel are relevant to your needs (or you can ask all of them if you're looking for weaknesses or trying to get rid of an advisor that will not leave you alone).